 We have sent you this proxy statement and the enclosed form of proxy because you are an ordinary shareholder of record and our Board is soliciting your proxy to vote at the Meeting, including at any adjournments or postponements of the Meeting.
 You are invited to attend the Meeting to vote on the proposals described in this proxy statement.
 However, you do not need to attend the Meeting to vote your shares.
 Instead, you may simply complete, sign and return the enclosed form of proxy.
-Alternatively, please submit your proxy online at www.investorcentre.co.uk/eproxy (see instructions on form of proxy), in any event to arrive by no later than11 a.m.
+Alternatively, please submit your proxy online at www.investorcentre.co.uk/eproxy (see instructions on form of proxy), in any event to arrive by no later than 11 a.m.
 London time (6 a.m.
 Eastern Standard Time) on Monday, June 19, 2017.

-We intend to mail this proxy statement and the accompanying form of proxy on or about April [], 2017 to all ordinary shareholders of record entitled to vote at the Meeting.
+We intend to mail this proxy statement and the accompanying form of proxy on or about April 28, 2017 to all ordinary shareholders of record entitled to vote at the Meeting.

-Materials for ADS holders of record, including an ADS proxy card, will be mailed on or about May [], 2017 to all ADS holders, including banks, brokers and nominees, who are registered as holders of ADSs in the ADS register by 5.p.m.
+Materials for ADS holders of record, including this proxy statement, the Annual Report on Form 10-K and an ADS proxy card, will be mailed on or about May 8, 2017 to all ADS holders, including banks, brokers and nominees, who are registered as holders of ADSs in the ADS register by 5.p.m.
 Eastern Standard Time on May, 4, 2017 (the record date for ADS holders).